Taylor Swift accidentally resurrects 'Dead Poets Society'

 It was close enough for the Swifties to be off to the races on Google.

-The real inspiration for the title is apparently a (no longer) inside joke between Taylor's ex Joe Alwyn and fellow actors Paul Mescal and Andrew Scott: their What's App chat group literally has the same name as Taylor's forthcoming album.
+Fans believe the real inspiration for the title is apparently a riff on a no longer inside joke between Taylor's ex Joe Alwyn and fellow actors Paul Mescal and Andrew Scott: their What's App chat group is called The Tortured Man Club.

 Copyright © 2024, ABC Audio.
 All rights reserved.